The Best Laptops of 2021

 Other Laptops We Tested

 Dell’s XPS 13 has long been one of the best-engineered laptops on the market, and the 2-in-1 version of Dell’s flagship keeps a lot of the same features that make the standard XPS 13 so impressive.
-Its performance was among the best we tested, with our mid-tier configuration boasting a 10th-gen Intel Core i7, 16GB of RAM, and a 512GB SSD.
+Its performance was among the best we tested, with our mid-tier configuration boasting a 11th-gen Intel Core i7, 16GB of RAM, and a 512GB SSD.

-Battery life came in squarely at seven hours, which is just about enough to get you through the workday, and a bright 1920x1200 screen will suit you even if you’re working outdoors.
+Battery life came in at almost 9.5 hours, which is more than enough to get you through the workday, and a bright 1920x1200 screen will suit you even if you’re working outdoors.
 Most importantly, it has the same super-thin bezels as its non-touch sibling, meaning you get a 13-inch laptop in a tiny package more similar to competing 11-inch laptops.

 The Dell XPS 13 2-in-1 is lacking a few things compared to the non-touch model, though.
 Facial recognition is strangely absent, though you can use the included fingerprint reader for quick logins.
 The keyboard is also incredibly shallow—even more so than this year’s non-touch version—which means typing for long sessions isn’t as comfortable as other laptops.
 It’s not as bad as Apple’s disastrous keyboards of the past few years, but it’s still far from ideal.
 Finally, its storage is soldered onto the motherboard just like the RAM, which means you can’t upgrade it later on like you can with the non-touch version—so buy what you think you’ll need for the future, not just what you need now.